ice-wm/man/icewm-keys.md

     _program_ is the name of the executable or full path to the executable file that will be run in response to selecting the menu item.
-When used with the **menuprog** keyword, the _program_ must print on standard output the contents of the menu and is used for dynamic menus.
+When used with the **switchkey** keyword, the _program_ must print on standard output the contents of the popup like it would be used for dynamic menus.

     _options_ is the options and arguments passed to the _program_ verbatim.